CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 ### Step 1: Add Mobile SDK Libraries to Visual Studio

 1. Verify that you have a CA Mobile API Gateway and an app configuration file (`msso_config.json`).
-2. Open a terminal window in a directory of your choice and copy and past the following: **git clone https://github.com/CAAPIM/Xamarin-MAS-Foundation.git**
+2. Open a terminal window in a directory of your choice and copy and paste the following: **git clone https://github.com/CAAPIM/Xamarin-MAS-Foundation.git**
 Verify that you have both "Android" and "iOS" source directories.
 3. Open your app in Visual Studio.
 4. Right-click the **References** folder and select **Edit References**.
 6. Select the **.Net Assembly** tab, and click the **Browse** button.
 7. Go to: `Xamarin-MAS-Foundation/lib` directory, select the `MASFoundation.iOS.dll` file, click Open and then OK.

-### Step 2: Configure Xcode Setting for the Mobile SDK
+### Step 2: Update the Information Property List File of your APP

-In Visual Studio, verify/changes these settings:
+In Visual Studio, verify/change these settings:

 **Update Info.plist**

-1. Open Info.plist.
+1. Open the `Info.plist` file
 2. At the bottom, click the Source tab.
 3. Add the following properties:
     - **Location When In Use Usage Description** = "Program requires GPS"